► An affordable EV that you actually want

 Really, our only quibble is that there are too many stalks clustered on the right-hand side of the steering wheel, making it easy to viciously wipe the windscreen when you were going for reverse.
 The action going into Park on the gearshifter feels a bit clunky, too, and actually doesn’t go into Park but goes into Neutral – relying on the automatic electric handbrake to hold the car in place, instead.
 Which seems just plain weird, and unlike any other EV I can think of.
 What was wrong with a ‘Park’ setting?

-Anyway, those in the back have a good amount of space.
+Anyway, those in the back have more space than in a Mini or 500, if a very cramped area for their feet, especially if the seat in front is in its lowest setting.
 The rear doors could do with opening wider, but an average-sized adult will be fine back there, and you even get a centre rear armrest and a couple of charging sockets.

-The taller among us might struggle – particularly if you’re sat behind a tall driver.
+The taller among us might struggle – particularly if you’re sat behind a lanky driver – and you’ll need the front seats set quite far forward if you want a rear-facing Isofix seat behind them.
 As for the boot, it’s not bad at all for this size of car.
 There’s 326 litres on offer, plus a useful amount of underfloor storage for your cables, and you can fold the rear seats in a 60/40 split if you need to.
 There’s no frunk, though, which is a shame.

 Before you buy

 Top-spec Iconic Five is the option for you if you want all the decals and cool design details, not to mention the bright interior finish to match the delightfully lurid Pop Yellow or Pop Green.
 Naturally, both of these colours are inspired by the original 5, which arrived in 1972, and went on to sell over 5.5m units around the world up until it went off sale in 1985.
+Crucially, you get heated front seats and steering wheel, but a bill for almost £29k if you want the big battery, more if you raid the options list.

 Renault 5: verdict

 But, d’you know what?
-It really is brilliant: Cheerful, easy and fun to drive, yet also comfortable, surprisingly useful and brilliant value.
+It really is brilliant: Cheerful, easy and fun to drive, yet also reasonably comfortable, surprisingly useful and brilliant value.
 And all in a car that really does have presence on the road.

 Sure, the 5 isn’t without competition in the affordable electric car class thanks to this year’s flurry of new arrivals, and that’s great for the consumer.
 But I do wonder if Renault might have just wrapped up the affordable electric car class with the 5.
 After all, it’s an attainable, practical electric car but, more importantly, it’s a car that you actually want to own.
 That you’d like to be seen in.
 Plenty for the head, and even more for the heart.
-Basically, this is one reborn hero that you should definitely meet.

 Specs are for a Renault 5 52kWh Iconic Five